 Before creating a group, you should name your devices.
 By default, Echo speakers are given names like 'David's Echo Dot' and 'David's 2nd Echo Dot'.
-This is fine if you only have one, but can become confusing if you move the devices around and forget which Echo is which.
+This is fine if you only have one, but can become confusing if you move the devices around or move house, and forget which Echo is which.

 To rename your Echo devices:

 - Open the Alexa app or head to alexa.amazon.com

 - Tap the Devices button in the the lower-right corner

 - Tap on the Echo & Alexa button in the top-left